Life in Color

-Life in Color was a United States-based EDM event company, best known for their "paint party" Life in Color concert tours.
+Life in Color was a United States–based EDM event company, best known for their "paint party" Life in Color concert tours.
 The company was founded by Sebastian Solano, Paul Campbell, Lukasz Tracz and Patryk Tracz as Committee Entertainment and the concert tour Dayglow in 2006.
 Billed by its organizers as the "world's largest paint party", the tour features performances by electronic musicians, joined by artistic performers and the tour's signature spraying of the audience with paint throughout the show.
 The company changed to its current name shortly after it was acquired by Robert F. X. Sillerman's SFX Entertainment in late 2012, with the original founders remaining as partners.

 Beginning in 2013, the promotion began to produce Life in Color Festival, a music festival with multiple stages and a larger lineup of performers.
 Life in Color's annual festival event in Miami is considered to be its flagship.

+Due to the COVID-19 pandemic, several festivals of this nature were postponed, and Life in Color was no exception.
+However, to date they have not published whether this event will continue to be held.
+Since, their social networks are abandoned.